-- Reduce tractor's engine rpm. - Make sure cutter wings are on the ground and the hydraulic control lever is in float position. - Engage power take-off, raise engine rpm to the appropriate power take-off speed, and begin mowing.
+- Reduce tractor's engine rpm. - Make sure cutter wings are on the ground and hydraulic lever is in the float position. - Engage power take-off, raise engine rpm to the appropriate power take-off speed, and begin mowing.

 Try increasing or decreasing ground speed to determine the effect on quality of cut.
-With a little practice you will be pleased with what you and your Land Pride 15' Folding Rotary Cutter can do.
+With a little practice you will be pleased with what you and your Land Pride 12' Folding Rotary Cutter can do.